sixafter/nanoid-cli/README.md

 - **Customizable Length**: Specify the length of the generated Nano ID.
 - **Custom Alphabet**: Define your own set of characters for ID generation.
 - **Multiple ID Generation**: Generate multiple IDs in a single command.
-- **Output Options**: Print IDs to the console or save them to a file.
 - **Verbose Mode**: Enable detailed logs during ID generation.

 ## Installation